CyberLions/constitution/constitution.md

   * After a warning is issued.
 The officer in question will begin a two-week probationary period where they can address the grievances cited in the warning.
   * If after the probationary period, the officer in question is still not meeting the expectations outlined in the warning, the executive board and chairs can vote to remove the officer using a two-thirds majority.
   * If the officer in question believes any part of this proceeding to be unfair or unfounded, these disputes can be discussed with the club advisor.

+## Competition Teams

+### Tryouts

+* The Captains must hold tryouts for the CPTC and CCDC competitive teams before the end of September.
+* Tryouts should consist of a hands-on exercise that provides a fair assessment of skills required to be a successful member of the competition team.
+* Captains may solicit help from other members, alumni, or associate members to build the tryout exercise.
+  * If possible, only members not planning to participate in tryouts should assist with the creation of the exercise.
+Otherwise, another fair evaluation must be provided by the captain for that member.
+* The result of these tryouts may be used to determine the makeup of other competition teams such as Cyberforce.
+It's encouraged to hold a tryout exercise for all competitions involving travel.

+### Team Selection

+* For competitions that do not have an associated tryout, captains may use an application form to select their teams.
+* Team captains have the final say over team selection.
+* Captains must confer with the advisor, and the highest level executive board member not seeking a spot on the team to confirm their team selections.
+* Teams should be selected in a fair manner that emphasizes the skills required to be a successful member of the competition team.

 ## Meetings